zowe/docs-site/docs/user-guide/generate-certificates.md

 #>
 ```
+**Notes:**

-Even though the job ends with code 0 there may be failures in the individual steps.
+* As shown in the example, the job ends with code `0`.
+However, there may be failures in the individual steps.
 It is advised to check the job output.
-The security manager commands in the job will be generated based on the value of `zowe.security.product`, and the job steps for each product are broken apart by security manager.
+The security manager commands in the job are generated based on the value of `zowe.security.product`.
+Job steps for each product can be determined by the security manager.

-Because the `--update-config` parameter was specified, the runtime configuration section of `zowe.yaml` is updated to match the values to the generated keystore, certificate, and certificate authority.
+* The runtime configuration section of `zowe.yaml` is updated to match the values to the generated keystore, certificate, and certificate authority as a result of the specification of the `--update-config` parameter.

-**Note:** `zowe.certificate.keystore.password` has a hardcoded password field.
+* `zowe.certificate.keystore.password` has a hardcoded password field.
 However, if you are using `type: PKCS12`, the password field must be the real password.

 ```
 zowe: